-Licenses and rights, customer relationships and non compete agreements are being amortized by the straightline method over periods ranging from 3 to 20 years and amortization expense is reflected throughout operating expenses.
-Long-lived assets, including fixed assets and intangibles, are reviewed for impairment as events or changes in circumstances occur indicating that the carrying amount of the asset may not be recoverable.
-Cash flow analyses are used to assess impairment.
-The estimates of future cash flows involve considerable management judgment and are based upon assumptions about expected future operating performance.
+Licenses and rights, customer relationships and non compete agreements are being amortized by the straight-line method over periods ranging from 3 to 20 years and amortization expense is reflected throughout operating expenses.
+Long-lived assets, including fixed assets and amortizing intangibles, are reviewed for impairment as events or changes in circumstances occur indicating that the carrying amount of the asset may not be recoverable.
+Indefinite lived intangibles are reviewed annually for impairment.
+Cash flow and sales analyses are used to assess impairment.
+The estimates of future cash flows and sales involve considerable management judgment and are based upon assumptions about expected future operating performance.
 Assumptions used in these forecasts are consistent with internal planning.
-The actual cash flows could differ from management's estimates due to changes in business conditions, operating performance, economic conditions, competition and consumer preferences.
+The actual cash flows and sales could differ from management's estimates due to changes in business conditions, operating performance, economic conditions, competition and consumer preferences.